RozanskiP/DesarrolloRapidoDeAplicaciones/readme.md

 # Desarrollo Rapido de Aplicaciones

-Project for classes on rapid development of applications for classes on my Erasumsie at the University of Almería.
+Project for classes on rapid development of applications for classes on my Erasmus at the University of Almería.

 ## Installation
 Fetch project and run it by: